Mansfield Timberview High School: History

 On October 6, 2021, just after 9:15 a.m., three people were shot, including a teacher and a pair of students attending Mansfield Timberview High School, one of whom was left in critical condition.
 A fourth victim, a pregnant teacher, accidentally wounded herself while trying to make an escape, and six shots were fired in total during the shooting.
 The shooter was identified as Timothy George Simpkins, an 18-year-old senior Black male student.
 He fled the scene but turned himself in later that day.
 Simpkins faced three counts of assault with a deadly weapon, and on July 20, 2023, he was found guilty of attempted capital murder.
 On July 24, 2023, Simpkins was sentenced to twelve years in prison.
 The shooting prompted authorities to monitor video feeds in real time and conduct random canine searches in classrooms.

 On January 13, 2025, a wounded victim of the school shooting was shot again in a separate incident and died.
+The victim was identified as 19-year-old Zacchaeus Selby.
+In March 2025, 17-year-old Joshua Robinson was arrested and charged with Selby's murder.

 Feeder patterns

 The following elementary schools feed into Mansfield Timberview High School: Brockett, Gideon, Thelma Jones, and Cabaniss.

-Icenhower intermediate school feeds into Mansfield Timberview High School.
-Coble middle school feeds into Mansfield Timberview High School.
+Icenhower Intermediate School feeds into Mansfield Timberview High School.
+Coble Middle School feeds into Mansfield Timberview High School.